Tuesday, June 30, 2009

 Doctors Call for Ban on Genetically Modified Foods!!

-"Avoid GM (genetically modified) foods when possible...
+On May 19, 2009 the American Academy of Environmental Medicine (AAEM) released a landmark position paper signed by physicians across the U.S. calling for a moratorium on GE foods: "Avoid GM (genetically modified) foods when possible...
 Several animal studies indicate serious health risks associated with GM food...
 There is more than a casual association between GM foods and adverse health effects.
 There is causation...The strength of association and consistency between GM foods and disease is confirmed in several animal studies."

 Labels: AAEM, genetically engineered, genetically modified, GMO, study, warning